3 Takeaways from Detroit Red Wings' 2019-20 Opening Weekend

 Now, this level of production will not last over 82 games.
 Despite their early success, this line will have its fair share of difficult nights.
 Regardless, it is reassuring to see the Red Wings’ young leaders step up and drag the team to victories.
 The trio can singlehandedly take over a game, which is a sizable revelation for a rebuilding team.

-Forward Depth Is a Massive Concern
+Lacking Forward Depth

 On the flip side, the rest of the Red Wings’ forwards were painfully average over the weekend.
 While part of that stems from Andreas Athanasiou’s absence, it is a concerning reality for a team that desperately needs to find more secondary scoring.